bethanyalicehall/memory-final/README.md

 #### As a returning user I want ...
 - The game to change each time so that there is a new order of cards each time.
+- To be able to see my stats each game, so I can challenge myself each time
 - A website that is easy to use and works well on mobile, tablet, and desktop.

 #### As the business owner I want ...